muhkartal/NeuroMed/docs/workflow.md

 # Development Workflow

-This document outlines the development workflow for the MedExplain AI Pro Medical Literature module.
+This document outlines the development workflow for the Vital AI Pro Medical Literature module.
 It provides a structured approach to development, testing, and deployment to ensure code quality and project stability.

 ## Development Environment Setup